matrix-org/synapse/docs/workers.md

 #### Stream writers

-Additionally, there is *experimental* support for moving writing of specific streams (such as events) off of the main process to a particular worker.
+Additionally, the writing of specific streams (such as events) can be moved off of the main process to a particular worker.
 (This is only supported with Redis-based replication.)

 To enable this, the worker must have a HTTP replication listener configured, have a `worker_name` and be listed in the `instance_map` config.
 The same worker